simonsobs/ocs/docs/live_monitor/configuration.rst

 The `hub` section defines the connection parameters for the crossbar server.
-This entire section will likely remain unchanged, unless you are running a site with multiple computers, in which case other computers will need to either run their own crossbar server, or point to an alredy configured one.
+This entire section will likely remain unchanged, unless you are running a site with multiple computers, in which case other computers will need to either run their own crossbar server, or point to an already configured one.

 Under `hosts` we have defined a single host, `ocs-docker`.
 This configuration example shows an example where every OCS Agent is running within a Docker